Tag Archives: Lycaenidae

 edited: 23.04.2022

-Boisduval’s Blue (Aricia icarioides (Boisduval)) was described in the year 1852, the species is currently split into about 17 subspecies which are distributed nearly over all of North America, several of them being highly endangered.
+Boisduval’s Blue (Icaricia icarioides (Boisduval)) was described in 1852; the species is currently split into about 17 subspecies which are distributed nearly all over North America, several of them being highly endangered.

-The photo below shows one of the endangered subspecies, the Mission Blue (Aricia icarioides ssp. missionensis (Hovanitz)), a form that is highly restricted to a few localities in the San Francisco Bay Area.
+The photo below shows one of these endangered subspecies, the Mission Blue (Icaricia icarioides ssp. missionensis (Hovanitz)), a form that is highly restricted to a few localities in the San Francisco Bay Area in California.

 The caterpillars of all subspecies feed on various lupine species (Lupinus spp.).